Insulation Basics – Weather Effects

 Have you ever felt a brick wall after the sun has been shining on it for a while?

-Keeping the summer sun off the north and west facing walls with wide eaves, verandas or pergolas will help keep your house cool.
+So keeping the summer sun off the north and west facing walls with wide eaves, verandas or pergolas will help keep your house cool.

 See Insulation for similar Posts